 Sliced eggplant baked with our home-canned tomato sauce and topped with sliced green bell peppers.
 These will be topped with Mozzarella Cheese as a final step before serving!
 Eggplant slices are excellent served either hot or cold.
 And they freeze well!
 We layer them three deep in a freezer container.
 They can be defrosted in the microwave and heated at a low power.
 Or in the oven or a steam oven to provide another delightfully fresh taste of summer vegetables!

 Slices of firmly baked (fork tender) butternut (a winter squash) can be frozen.
 To prepare, thaw slightly and sauté, steam, bake, or roast them until heated through.
 Butternut pulp makes delicious soups.
 It can also make some awesome healthy desserts.
-Or use the thawed sliced mixed with a diced avocado and mixed into a bowl of fresh greens for a nutritious salad.
+Or, use thawed chunks mixed with a diced avocado and co-mingled into a bowl of fresh greens for a nutritious salad.

 Soup & Chicken Breast & Veggie Sautée

 Potatoes will last well into the winter when stored in a cool, dark place.
 We attempt to grow a variety of potatoes each year.
-Farmers work hand-in-hand with Mother Nature, so each year is always a surprising challenge!
+Farmers work hand-in-hand with Mother Nature, so each year is always surprising and a challenge!

-Snap peas will not have the same crunchiness after being frozen as when raw, but they can still be added to a stir fry.
-Freeze the pods individual on a cookie sheet so you can pour out as many as desired for any vegetable dish.
+Snap peas will not have the same crunchiness after being frozen as when raw, but they can be added to a stir fry.
+Freeze the pods individual on a cookie sheet so you can pour out as many as desired each time.